 The dose of this medicine will be decided by your doctor.
 Your doctor will advise you on the dose and course of your treatment depending on your condition and response to the medication.

-You may stop taking this medicine when you have no more pain and inflammation.
+You may stop taking Etoricoxib when you have no more pain and inflammation.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.